St James's Place Festival Hunters’ Chase

-The St. James’s Place Foxhunter Chase Challenge Cup is run over 3 miles 2½ furlongs on the New Course at Cheltenham and is open to horses aged five years and upwards.
-The race is run over the same course and distance as the Cheltenham Gold Cup and is currently scheduled as the fifth race on the fourth, and final, day of the Cheltenham Festival, immediately following the “Blue Riband” event.
+The St James's Place Festival Hunters’ Chase is run over 3 miles 2½ furlongs on the New Course at Cheltenham and is open to horses aged five years and upwards.
+The race is run over the same course and distance as the Cheltenham Gold Cup and is currently scheduled as the sixth race on the fourth, and final, day of the Cheltenham Festival, immediately following the “Blue Riband” event.

 No comments: